-In the January and May administrations of the Maryland High School Assessment, there were both operational and field test items.
+In the January and May administrations of the Algebra/Data Analysis, Biology, Geometry and Government Maryland High School Assessments, there were both operational and field test items.
 The operational items, on which students' scores were based, were identical in each form within a content area.
 These items had been field tested in prior administrations and were selected for use as operational items by MSDE.
-Field test items, which were items being administered for the first time in 2004, were unique in each form.
+Field test items, which were items being administered for the first time in 2005, were unique in each form.
 Scores assigned to these field test items did not affect the students' scores.

-For the January and May test administrations in 2004, handscoring of field test constructed response items for each content area followed immediately after operational scoring was completed for that content area.
+For the January test administrations in 2005, handscoring of field test constructed response items for each of these four content areas followed immediately after operational scoring was completed for that content area.
+For the May test administration, field test scoring took place in the fall per MSDE request, after operational scoring of the May and summer administrations had been completed.

 Student responses to operational SR and SPR items were reported concurrently with student responses to field test SR and SPR items in score files posted for MSDE and the Development Contractor.
-(The scoring of the summer test administration did not include a field test component.)